Averill, Vermont: Geography

 Averill is in northern Essex County, bordered by Canaan to the northeast, Lemington to the southeast, Bloomfield at the southernmost point, Lewis on the southwest, Averys Gore to the west, and Norton to the northwest.
 The northern corner of Averill is less than 0.5 mi south of the Canada–US border.

 Vermont Route 114 crosses the northern tip of the town, leading east 8 mi to Canaan village and west 5 mi to Norton.
 According to the United States Census Bureau, the town has a total area of 98.6 sqkm, of which 93.3 sqkm is land and 5.3 sqkm, or 5.40%, is water.
 The town includes Great Averill Pond, Little Averill Pond, and Forest Lake.
 The highest point in the town is an unnamed 2970 ft summit along the border with Lemington in the southeast.

 Averill contains two lakes—Big Averill Lake (sometimes notated on maps as Great Averill pond) and Little Averill Lake.
-Big Averill is a relatively large, rectangular lake about 2 miles long and 0.7 miles wide.
+Big Averill is a rectangular lake about 2 miles long and 0.7 miles wide.
 One side of the lake (Cottage Road) is outfitted with electrical power, and the backside (Jackson Road) is not wired for electricity.
 Little Averill lies 1,000 yards to the southwest of Big Averill.